 Halitosis is most generally caused by poor dental hygiene.
 This means that you are not thoroughly cleaning your teeth, gums, and tongue as efficiently as possible.
 Bad breath typically results from the remaining pieces of food stuck between your teeth or on the surface of your mouth that begins to rot and cause bad breath.
 Your gums will eventually become inflamed, and your mouth will be even harder to clean because food particles can then get stuck inside of pockets between your gums and teeth.

-If you are struggling from chronic bad breath, or halitosis, you should schedule an appointment with Regency Dental Centre in Etobicoke, ON as soon as possible.
+If you are struggling with chronic bad breath or halitosis, you should schedule an appointment with your dentist in Etobicoke, ON at Regency Dental Centre as soon as possible.
 Your dentist can help you find the underlying reasons of halitosis, even if it is not due to poor dental hygiene.